 For medical questions, we encourage you to review our information with your doctor.

-More than 100 chemotherapy or chemo drugs are used to treat cancer – either alone or in combination with other drugs or treatments.
-These drugs are very different in their chemical composition, how they are taken, their usefulness in treating specific forms of cancer, and their side effects.
+Many different kinds of chemotherapy or chemo drugs are used to treat cancer – either alone or in combination with other drugs or treatments.
+These drugs are very different in their chemical composition (what they are made of), how they are prescribed and given, how useful they are in treating certain types of cancer, and the side effects they might have.

-Chemotherapy drugs target cells at different phases of the process of forming new cells, called the cell cycle.
+Chemotherapy drugs target cells at different phases of the cell cycle.
 Understanding how these drugs work helps doctors predict which drugs are likely to work well together.
 Doctors can also plan how often doses of each drug should be given based on the timing of the cell phases.

 Cancer cells tend to form new cells more quickly than normal cells and this makes them a better target for chemotherapy drugs.
 However, chemo drugs can’t tell the difference between healthy cells and cancer cells.
 This means normal cells are damaged along with the cancer cells, and this causes side effects.
 Each time chemo is given, it means trying to find a balance between killing the cancer cells (in order to cure or control the disease) and sparing the normal cells (to lessen side effects).

 The good news is that most normal cells will recover from the effects of chemo over time.
 But cancer cells are mutated (not normal) cells, and they usually do not recover from the effects of chemo.
 This is why chemo is good at killing many types of cancer cells.